opdsbanasya/NamsteReact/Episode 9/README.md

 ## Optimising the App
-Basically, bundlers like parcel etc. are minified our code into single file, and it becomes a large size file that can take lot of time to load.
+Basically, bundlers like parcel etc. are minified our code into single file, and it becomes a large size file that can take `lot of time to load`.
 When you build large scale Apps make sure to break down your app into small pieces.
     - Should bundle your thousand file.
     - Should not bundle thousand file into single file.
 Means, try to make smaller bundles of your files, this process known as `Chuncking`, `Code Splitting`, `Lazy Loading`, `Dynamic Bundling`, `On Demand Loading`, `Dynamic Importing`